alansill/omnia/docs/source/InstallationGuides/addinganewnode.rst

     * Update the existing mapping file by appending the new entry (without the disrupting the older entries) or provide a new mapping file by pointing ``pxe_mapping_file_path`` in ``provision_config.yml`` to the new location.

+    .. note:: When re-running ``provision.yml`` with a new mapping file, ensure that existing IPs from the current mapping file are not provided in the new mapping file.
+Any IP overlap between mapping files will result in PXE failure.
+This can only be resolved by running `the Clean Up script <CleanUpScript.html>`_ followed by ``provision.yml``.

     * Run ``provision.yml``.::

         cd provision